Indeed’s approach to privacy and the General Data Protection Regulation (GDPR)

 What security measures are adopted by Indeed?

 Indeed takes security of user data very seriously and has devoted significant resources to that end.
 Indeed employs various practices with the goal of preventing unauthorized access, disclosure, destruction or accidental loss.
 These practices will vary depending on the nature of the data, the context of the processing, the risks involved and the technology available.
+Please see the following page for more information.

 Indeed uses a range of security measures aimed at complying with the requirements of the GDPR (Art.
 32).
 These include: